-This paper deals with the PM magnetization characteristics evaluations in a post-assembly line start permanent magnet motor (LSPMM) using a coupled finite element method (FEM) and Preisach modeling, which is presented to analyze the magnetic characteristics of permanent magnets.
+This paper deals with the PM magnetization characteristics evaluations in a post-assembly LSPMM using a coupled finite element method (FEM) and Preisach modeling, which is presented to analyze the magnetic characteristics of permanent magnets.

 The focus of this paper is the characteristics analysis relative to magnetizing direction and quantity of permanent magnets due to the eddy current occurring in the rotor bar during magnetization of Nd-Fe-B.